snskArora/redo/orm-py/README.md

 ### Planned Improvements:

 - [ ] Restructure The files and populate init files for better library import structure
-- [ ] Add table replication feature for shadow DBs
+- [ ] Add table replication feature for shadow DBs (for the case when shadows are added after table creation)
+- [ ] Add logger to all methods
 - [ ] Add backfill feature
 - [ ] Move to Pydantic model for defining tables (Similar to SQLModel)
 - [ ] Adding loacking for r/w protection